niv-en/flood-monitoring/README.md

 ## Overview

-This module was created in order to simplify accessing and plotting various weather readings such as Tidal/River Levels, Tempeatures and Flow rates.
-The functions defined in the module allow interfacting with real time data from the [Enviroment Agency flood monitoring API](https://environment.data.gov.uk/flood-monitoring/doc/reference)
+This module was created in order to simplify accessing and plotting various weather readings such as tidal/river levels, tempeatures and flow rates.
+The classes defined in the module allow interfacting with real time data from the [Enviroment Agency flood monitoring API](https://environment.data.gov.uk/flood-monitoring/doc/reference).

 ## Features